What is test and learn?

 A test and learn culture is characterized by several key traits.
 These include:

 - Data-driven decision making: In a test and learn culture, decisions are based on data, not intuition or guesswork.
-Businesses collect and analyze data from experiments, tests, and other sources to inform their decisions and refine their approach.
+Retailers collect and analyze data from experiments, tests, and other sources to inform their decisions and refine their approach.

 - Agile and flexible mindset: A test and learn culture requires a willingness to adapt and change course quickly.
 Businesses must be willing to pivot their strategy based on the results of their experiments, rather than being wedded to a particular approach.